 5.6.1.1 General

-The procedures in this subclause are performed when the UE initially registers with the network or when the new AMF establishes the AM Policy Association with the new PCF during AMF relocation.
+The procedures in this subclause are performed when the UE initially registers with the network or due to 4G to 5G mobility or when the new AMF establishes the AM Policy Association with the new PCF during AMF relocation.

 NOTE 1: For details of the Nudr_DataRepository_Query/Update/Subscribe service operations refer to TS 29.519 [12].